JoeRothwell/Meta-GC/README.md

 # Meta-GC
-Codebase for the Meta-GC project.
+This repo contains the code for data analysis for the Meta-GC project.
+More detail to be added shortly.